frontendpatterns/frontendpatterns.dev/src/content/patterns/web-component-wrapper.md

 ## Solution

-Apply the Web Component Wrapper pattern by wrapping framework components as web components for cross-framework interoperability, and reinforce it with concise examples or tests.
+Wrap framework components as web components for cross-framework interoperability.
 For example, add a lint rule that rejects feature-flag commits without the cleanup task attached.